ErpNetDocs/tech/modules/logistics/wms/index.md

 The two most basic documents of WMS are:

 - **Warehouse Requisitions (W.R.)** <br>
-  They contain outside request for warehouse operation (usually inbound/outbound).
+  They contain outside requests for warehouse operations (usually inbound/outbound).

 - **Warehouse Orders (W.O.)** <br>
   They are the internal plan for execution of W.R.
 They contain routes, locations, workers, etc.